ilyasergey/YSC2229/_sources/index.rst.txt

 **On OCaml**

-1. `Introduction to Objective Caml <_static/ocaml-book.pdf>`_ by Jason Hickey
-2. `Real World OCaml <https://dev.realworldocaml.org/>`_ by Yaron Minsky, Anil Madhavapeddy, and Jason Hickey
+1. `Real World OCaml <https://dev.realworldocaml.org/>`_ by Yaron Minsky, Anil Madhavapeddy, and Jason Hickey

 ..
    Indices and tables